How to adjust Hyperglance's memory allocation

 sudo docker-compose -f /etc/docker-compose.yml up -d

-Hyperglance Variant Recommended RAM Recommended Heap Size Example Instance/VM Size
+Hyperglance Variant Recommended RAM Optimal Heap Size Example Instance/VM Size

 AWS: t3.medium